 |109.2 ||115.8 ||115.3 |

 |Public-law funds, partial capitalisation ||87.7 ||93.2 ||92.6 |

 *Results of the Swiss Pension Funds Study 2021.

 You will find the complete results of the current Pension Fund Monitor as a PDF file to download under "Our publications".
 Publication dates 2021: 26 January, 26 April, 27 July, 26 October.

-The calculations for the Pension Funds Monitor are based on data from the Pension Funds Study of Swisscanto Pensions Ltd. published annually.
+The calculations of the Pension Fund Monitor are based on data from the Swiss Pension Fund Study, which is published annually.

 The result of the aggregation is the performance of the total assets.
 Weighted averages are, in principle, used for the estimations at the aggregated level.
 The weighted and the unweighted averages are given for the performance estimate: the unweighted average is the simple mean of the performance estimates at the level of the individual pension scheme.

-We recognise that a consideration of the average coverage ratio alone provides only limited information.
+We recognise that a consideration of the average funding ratio alone provides only limited information.
 Each pension scheme must be considered based on its individual situation.